There are three kinds of criticism

 *

 Take the initiative.
 Try to invite such critique regularly, ask feedback instead of waiting for moments when your friends must decide to talk to you.
+Be ready to do generously the same for your friends.
+Sooner or later they will need your advice.

 *